top of page

 The UFX3 Ultra Filtration Filter (NZ)

+This under sink filter removes chlorine, heavy metals, PFAS and microplastics and is compact as well as easy to maintain.
 If filters are just out of your budget, then prioritise spring water from the supermarket such as these 10L boxes for drinking, broths and general hydration.

 SWIMMING POOLS 🏊🏻